jonlpersson/ed-latimore/site/_posts/2022-07-16-ed-latimores-top-11-authenticity-quotes.md

 > Never try too hard to make people like you.
 In fact, it doesn’t matter if people like you or not.
 >
 > Be your best self and you’ll attract the best people for you.
-This is the power of authenticity.&nbsp;
+This is the power of authenticity.

 ---

 ![ed latimore authenticity quote &quot;authenticity is polarizing&quot;](/assets/images/posts/authenticityispolarizing.png){: width="2160" height="2160"}

-> Authenticity is polarizing.&nbsp;
+> Authenticity is polarizing.

 ---